Laura E. McNally-Levine

 B.A.
 1996 (William Smith), J.D.
 1999 (Syracuse)

-Faculty BiographyLaura E. McNally-Levine joined the Law School’s faculty in 2005.
-Prior to coming to Case Western Reserve, she taught at Suffolk University Law School and The University of Alabama School of Law.
-During her time at the University of Alabama, Professor McNally was a staff attorney with the Alabama Disabilities Advocacy Program (ADAP), Alabama’s Protection and Advocacy Organization.
-Professor McNally-Levine has focused her practice and research in the areas of poverty law focusing on children, and individuals with disabilities.
+Faculty BiographyLaura E. McNally-Levine is the Associate Dean for Experiential Education and the Director of the Milton A. Kramer Law Clinic Center.
+She brings a wealth of experience to this position based on her work in clinical legal education.
+Prior to joining the law faculty in 2005, McNally-Levine taught in the Clinical Programs at Suffolk University Law School and The University of Alabama School of Law.
+During her time at the University of Alabama, McNally-Levine was a staff attorney with the Alabama Disabilities Advocacy Program (ADAP), Alabama’s Protection and Advocacy Organization.
+Dean McNally-Levine has focused her practice and research in the areas of poverty law, disability rights, children’s rights, health law and interdisciplinary education.

-McNally-Levine is committed to clinical legal education and enjoys mentoring folks who are new to clinical teaching.
-She has held multiple positions with the Clinical Legal Education Association including Chief Information Officer, board member and chair of the New Clinicians Training Conference.
+McNally-Levine is committed to experiential education and enjoys mentoring folks who are new to clinical teaching.
+She has held positions with the Clinical Legal Education Association and the AALS Section on Clinical Legal Education.